chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 Author: Plessen, M. G.

-- One remark: to be honnest, I find this publication _not very easy_ to understand.
+- One remark: to be honest, I find this publication _not very easy_ to understand.
 But **it raises important questions**.
 Here are some take-aways.

 - One term: `(TSHC)` = **_Task Separation with Hill Climbing_**
   - _Hill Climbing_ has nothing to do with the [gym _MountainCar_ env](https://github.com/openai/gym/wiki/MountainCar-v0).